sniperkit/indigo/README.md

 $ indigo get mapping example | jq .
 ```

-The result of the above mapping command is:
+The result of the above `get mapping` command is:

 ```json
 {